abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 |--|--|--|
 |`797`|`0x031D`|`WM_CLIPBOARDUPDATE` 🥳|

-We've received a [`WM_CLIPBOARDUPDATE`][WM_CLIPBOARDUPDATE] message notifying us that the clipboard contents has changed.
+We've received a [`WM_CLIPBOARDUPDATE`][WM_CLIPBOARDUPDATE] message notifying us that the clipboard content has changed.
 Now we can build our script around it.

 ```python
 import ctypes